Otter-man/karabiner-clamshell-monitor/README.md

 - MacOS Sonoma
 - [Karabiner Elements](https://karabiner-elements.pqrs.org/) installed

-This modifications haven't been tested with Intel MacBooks or on other versions of macOS.
+These modifications haven't been tested with Intel MacBooks or on other versions of macOS.

 ## Installation Options